rahuljoshi1814/Emotion-Detection-from-Video-using-YOLO-v8/README.md

 ### emotion_recognition_model
 - Train the emotion classification model on the FER-2013 dataset. for this in emotion_recognition folder run the script : "emotion_recognition.py"
 - For detailed instructions on how to fine-tune the models, refer to the specific code for training the YOLO model and the emotion classifier in the repository.
+- run web_app.py to live emotion-recognition or run "integration.py" in integration_pipelines.
 ## API Deployment
 The application provides a REST API using FastAPI for detecting emotions from videos.
 The following steps guide you to deploy the app to AWS Elastic Beanstalk.